 Diablo, which created its own genre called "Diablo clones" (Torchlight, Dungeon Siege, Untold Legends, etc.), was itself a graphical spin on another fine tradition in Follow The Leader, Roguelike games, of which NetHack is the most popular.
-As Diablo is the model of many MMORPGs and open-world games, these MMOs and Diablo clones often incites accusations of Diablo killing the western RPG genre from fans.
+As Diablo is the model of many MMORPGs and open-world games, these MMOs and Diablo clones often incite accusations of Diablo killing the Western RPG genre from fans.
 There is also a specific aspect of Diablo that has been copied numerous times, even by games that are not otherwise Diablo clones: Color-Coded Item Tiers.
 The ability to roughly judge an item's quality with a quick glance was so well-received, that slews of other games adopted not only the concept, but identical colors and names for the levels.
 By now the scheme is considered tradition, to the point that it's considered annoying for a looter game not to use it or to mess with the colors too much.

 Also, the Might and Magic series started a new trend of Group Based RPGs in the late '80s and '90s, including the excellent Baldur's Gate.
-Ironically, it died off with the same series, in Might and Magic IX, thanks to the less than kind time and development constraints given by its Publisher, 3DO.
-Sure, some came before it, but it was MM that popularized it.
-It shows signs of coming back with Neverwinter 2, but more than a few wishes Ubisoft puts a X in the front of the franchise they bought.
+Ironically, it died off with the same series, in Might and Magic IX, thanks to the less than kind time and development constraints given by its publisher, 3DO.
+Sure, some came before it, but it was M&M that popularized it.

-Speaking of bought franchises, the series Heroes of Might and Magic spin-off of the Might and Magic series also gave the kick to both Turn Based Strategy games that aren't incredibly boring and nerdy Electronic Tabletop Wargames AND to Hero-Based Strategy games, being the first strategy game to put "generals" into the equation (other than the player himself as an order giver).
-Warcraft 3, Age of Mythology and listless others owe to the franchise.
+The series Heroes of Might and Magic spin-off of the Might & Magic series also gave the kick to both Turn Based Strategy games that aren't incredibly boring and nerdy Electronic Tabletop Wargames AND to Hero-Based Strategy games, being the first strategy game to put "generals" into the equation (other than the player himself as an order giver).
+Warcraft III, Age of Mythology and listless others owe to the franchise.
 Strangely, many players weren't very understanding when Heroes IV reminded their audience of the Sci-Fi background of the MM franchise (mostly because a large portion of the Heroes fanbase didn't even know there was a Might and Magic RPG franchise that it was spun off from).
 Still, what really killed it was the same 3DO that killed MMIX.

 Might and Magic was largely inspired by Wizardry, so it shouldn't really be considered "the" staple party-based WRPG of its era, but rather one of the top three series.
 The open world elements and vast world of Might and Magic are a huge source of inspiration for Bethesda's open world games, even starting as early as Daggerfall, though most (all?) of Bethesda's games lack parties.